 We reached the destination and came in contact with our guide who told us how it was a 10km ride and was graded to be level 1-2.
 I was relieved as he mentioned that it was relaxing and moderately adventurous and how even children did it and was great for beginners.
 I was strapped in to a life jacket ( this is mankind’s greatest invention according to a close acquaintance who is, by the way, a great swimmer ) and a helmet around my head was fastened I watched and listened closely as he instructed us and a chill ran down my spine when he mentioned how the rafting boat would invert at times .
 He further directed us as to what must be done when that happens and then we were all set to go.

-Like this article, read full story at Chandni Aiyama
+Read the full story at Chandni Aiyama page.